chiragramani/MemoryGame/README.md

 ## Overview

- My portfolio website showcasing the projects I have worked on.
+ A website where user has to guess and pair the cards shown in the grid.

 ## Setup